th3j35ter/CYE163/README.md

 With the password obtained I am able to complete the level and move on to level 11 of the Bandit wargames.

 [Back To Top](#CYE-163)

+# Final Thoughts

+Over the course of these 10 levels I feel like I have learned a lot.
+This required me to get familiar with command line options I could use to complete each level.
+I feel like it was overall difficult for me since I had little to no experience with using linux or the command line extensively.
+Thankfully, due to having completed the first 10 levels I am more comfortable now with using a different operating system and the command terminal.
+The levels were each engaging and I had fun making my way through them approaching each one slightly differently than before.